5 BPM systems for your business: automation, case studies, and ROI

 10. Price depends on project scale and deployment model.

-11. The on-premise version requires significant one-time investment: the cost of the license and implementation starts at several million rubles.
-For example, implementation for 50 users with basic document management starts at 3 million rubles.
+11. The on-premise version requires significant upfront investment: license and implementation costs start at several million rubles.
+For example, implementation for 50 users with basic document workflow starts at 3 million rubles.

 12. The solution suits large and very large businesses (banks, insurers, industrial holdings, energy), government agencies and companies with elevated security and document management requirements.